Rate contract

+for a fixed unit price or price variation over a specified period of time, as a procurement cost reduction strategy.

 Timing

 A rate contract is usually attempted when a global sourcing effort is not feasible, due to financial or operational constraints.
 A rate contract is also typically established in inputs where the number of suppliers is large (where it is not a monopoly or an oligopoly).

 Level

 Rate contracts can be arranged at various levels by a large firm - in specific geography markets or at a national level or at a global level (if suppliers exist at differing scales) and in specific sub-categories, or in a range of sub-categories, or for a category, or for a related categories.
 The rate contract can also be established for a year or for multiple-years.
 The level of the rate contract agreed depends on: